 Both are now less than 90° away from the Sun, and must be considered as unfavorable for observations at this time.

-Pluto is in conjunction with the Sun on the 30th and will be out of view for several months.
+Pluto is in close conjunction with the Sun and will be out of view for several months.

 Plus these pages will give daily and weekly reports of this and other Comets progress.